 How travel companies can use geotargeting

-Imagine it's cold and raining outside, or perhaps you're stuck inside self-isolating.
-You receive a notification on your phone from your favorite travel provider, offering you a package trip to Jamaica, with flights departing from your nearest airport and accommodation in a resort you've wanted to try out for years.
+Imagine it’s cold and raining outside.
+You receive a notification on your phone from your favorite travel provider, offering you a package trip to Jamaica, with flights departing from your nearest airport and accommodation in a resort you’ve wanted to try out for years.

 While most consumers haven’t received this level of personalization just yet, it’s easier to deliver than you might think.
 With geotargeting, marketers can use shoppers’ own locations by using their postcodes or the browser geolocation to deliver targeted email and website content customized to each shopper.
 And when location-based targeting is combined with behavioral targeting, every aspect of the travel booking process can be tailored to create an experience that delights.